 When applicable, some statistics are disaggregated by race/ethnicity.
-Between survey years 2008-09 and 2010-11, the categories used for the collection and reporting of race/ethnicity data in IPEDS are transitioning to those developed in 1997 by the Office of Management and Budget, and institutions may report using either those categories, the older (1977) categories, or a mixture of both.
-Therefore, during the transition, only derived categories that present comparable data will be displayed.
-Detailed information about these changes can be found at http://nces.ed.gov/ipeds/reic/resource.asp.
+Data disaggregated by race/ethnicity have been reported using the 1997 (new) Office of Management and Budget categories.
+Detailed information about the recent race/ethnicity changes can be found at http://nces.ed.gov/ipeds/reic/resource.asp.